ColinKennedy/ways/docs/contributing.rst

 ++++++++++

 Now that you understand Context objects, it's important to know how they are loaded.
-In the ways.cache file, you'll find the functions that are used to register Contexts and plugins, which we've talked about already, and also register Descriptors and Actions, which we haven't touched on yet.
+In the :class:`ways.base.cache` file, you'll find the functions that are used to register Contexts and plugins, which we've talked about already, and also register Descriptors and Actions, which we haven't touched on yet.
 Ignore functions related to those two for now and lets just talk about Contexts and